Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Discussion

 \section{Discussion}

 Compared to human performance, all models fall greatly behind in terms of understanding variations in the semantically opposites or negated statements, showing substantial sensitivity to different prompt formulations.
 Overall, the higher the number of parameters, the more reliable models are, as shown in previous studies \citep{shu2023dont}.
-Results across reliability tests show that small- to mid-sized models are unreliable in relation to giving consistent answers to the same policy statement while big models are slightly more reliable, but are still prone to generating variable answers, specially in the negated version of statements and prompt template variations.
-Even though previous studies \cite{feng2023pretraining,motoki2023more} found that models have a tendency to be more aligned with the left-leaning ideology, this can be reliably claimed for LLMs with at least 20B parameters count.
-The results also shed light on the importance of carrying out various tests in order to understand whether a political worldview is really embedded in LLMs due to the training regime (data, parameters, and learning paradigm) or the result of random token generation and prompt dependence or association.
+Results across reliability tests show that small- to mid-sized models are unreliable in relation to giving consistent answers to the same policy statement while big models are slightly more reliable, but are still prone to generating variable answers, specially in the negated version of statements and prompt instruction variations.
+Even though previous studies \cite{feng2023pretraining,motoki2023more} found that models have a tendency to be more aligned with the left-leaning ideology, this can be reliably claimed only for LLMs with at least 20B parameters count.
+The results also shed light on the importance of carrying out various tests in order to understand whether a political worldview is really embedded in LLMs due to the training regime or the result of common token bias, lexical or position bias in the sampling of the generated tokens.

-Regarding consistency, categories where models hold no or weak stances (according to Equation \ref{eq:stance}) point to a lack of consistency in the worldview within a given policy domain.
-This means that the models show low consistency for very divisive topics in the political spectrum of left and right scaling, such as migration, liberal economy, and financial policy (related to expenditures of the government, and tax cuts or increases).
-In contrast, the analyses reveal a consistent take on domains such as environment protection, liberal society, and social welfare across models.
-The stronger alignment with left-leaning parties may be expected, given that left-leaning ideological principals tend to be more vocal about these policies \citep{benoit2006party,manifesto-burst}.
+Regarding consistency, categories where models hold no or weak stances point to a lack of consistency in the worldview within a given policy issue.
+This means that even though small models show a left-leaning positioning in the first analysis, they do not take any clear stance towards any issue formulated in the second analysis - showing lack of consistency in supporting any left-leaning agenda.
+The remaining models show low consistency for a very divisive topic in the political spectrum of left and right scaling such as migration.
+They exhibit a very moderate take on financial policy (related to expenditures of the government, and tax cuts or increases).
+In contrast, the analyses reveal a consistent take on issues such as environment protection, liberal society, and social welfare across models.
+The stronger alignment with left-leaning parties may be expected, given that left-leaning ideological principals tend to be more vocal about these policies \citep{benoit2006party,budge2013standard}.
+Overall, these findings suggest that models have political biases (Cf. \S~\ref{sec:intro}), but do not show a consistent worldview in terms of leaning across policy issues.
+Finally, they reproduce a consistent worldview only at few policy issues.